Low-maintenance planting schemes need to be quick and easy to look after.

 Discover our five recommended plants for a low-maintenance border, below.

-Snowy mespilus has a long season of interest.
+Amelanchier trees have a long season of interest.
 In early spring, its white starry flowers smother the branches before the coppery foliage appears.
 In summer, the leaves turn mid-green before a fiery autumnal display of reds, purples and oranges.
 Its red fruits, which mature to a metallic blue-black, are an important winter food for birds.
 It works particularly well in small gardens.

 Height x spread: 4m x 3m.